Nepiki/Guides/(WIP)-Pokémon-Trading-Card-Game-2:-The-Invasion-of-Team-GR!.md

 _Card Pop! with Imakuni?_

-You need to talk to people in the Water Club lounge before he'll start appearing.
-This can be done any time from the moment you leave Mason's Lab until you complete the GR Coin.
-He will only appear once, each time you load your save file, in a random Club lounge.
-Check each club until you hear his music.
-He'll Card Pop! with you the first time you talk to him.
+* Talk to people in the Water Club lounge and he'll start appearing.
+He'll only appear once, each time you load your save file, in a random Club lounge.
+Check each Club until you hear his music.
+He'll only Card Pop! with you before you complete the GR Coin.

 ***